-Use of Proceeds We will not receive any proceeds from the sale of shares of Class A Common Stock by the termination of applicable lock-up periods.
+Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
 See the section entitled "Certain Relationships and Related Party Transactions" for further discussion.
-Additionally, Cantor is subject to a 12-month lock-up period with respect to the Class A Common Stock issued pursuant to the
+Additionally, Cantor is subject to a 12-month lock-up period with respect to the Class A Common Stock issued pursuant to the Fee Reduction Agreement, subject to customary exceptions.